-Your hot water heater is probably the most underrated appliance in your home.
-Seriously – without the water heater, you wouldn’t have any of the following:
+The water heater is probably the most underrated appliance in your home.
+Think about it – without the water heater, you wouldn’t have any of the following:

 - Hot showers